jamesrcounts/jamesrcounts.com/_posts/2025-06-22-why-your-terraform-platform-isnt-scaling.md

 In this model, you're not just deploying *services* with Terraform.
 You're defining the environment **in which those services will live**.

-* A scoped Azure AD service principal with the right roles?
+* A scoped Entra ID service principal with the right roles?
 Code.
 * A private Git repo with permissions set and a pipeline ready to go?
 Code.
 * A secure secret store wired into your deployment workflow?
 Code.
 * A Terraform Cloud workspace with tagging, policies, and access controls?
 All in code.